China stocks fall again despite support measures

 Exchange data shows the balance of outstanding margin loans has fallen more slowly than the market drop and that leveraging has consequently increased to a record proportion of the market, creating a vicious cycle of pressure to sell.

-Global investors have grown increasingly concerned that a full-blown crash could destabilize the world's second-biggest economy.
+Global investors have grown increasingly concerned that a full-blown crash could destabilise the world's second-biggest economy.

-Commodities markets are also taking fright at what the slump says about the underlying economy, with prices of copper CMCU3, coal CRFRMc11, natural gas LNG-AS and iron ore .IO62-CNI=SI falling toward their 2015 lows.
+Commodities markets are also taking fright at what the slump says about the underlying economy, with prices of copper, coal, natural gas and iron ore falling toward their 2015 lows.

 ORCHESTRATED CAMPAIGN